-Currently, Intent Solutions’ device is in customer trials with patients in Hospice and on worker’s compensation.
+Currently, Intent Solutions’ device is in pilot studies with patients in Hospice, in clinical trials, and on workers' compensation.
 Ultimately, Hancock believes that this device could be applicable to almost any medication, especially those where adherence is crucial, such as blood pressure, post-transplant, and cancer drugs.

-“Once we collect enough data to prove the concept, it will make great sense to health care providers and insurers and really take off,” Hancock believes.
+“Once we collect enough data to prove our value proposition, it will make sense to health care providers and insurers and really take off,” Hancock believes.
 “Adoption will increase and accelerate.”

-After co-founding Intention Solutions, Hancock held roles including chief operating officer and chief financial officer, but last year he stepped away from day-to-day operations to focus on other promising medical device technologies.
+After co-founding Intention Solutions, Hancock held roles including chief executive officer, chief operating officer and chief financial officer, but last year the company completed its executive team, and he stepped away from day-to-day operations to focus on other promising medical device technologies.
 He runs Innovetica, which he founded in 2009 as a technology incubation firm, and from which Intent Solutions evolved.

-At Innovetica, he works closely with physician and research inventors to develop products, managing the whole process from idea generation and market research to engineering and product development to patents and regulatory issues.
+At Innovetica, he works closely with physician and research inventors to develop products, managing the whole process from idea generation and market research to engineering and product development to intellectual property and regulatory issues.